 The Science of Segmentation

-A full-scale segmentation effort may involve a series of steps including defining issues in a management workshop, conducting focus groups to identify purchase process themes, a survey implemented online or by telephone, and ultimately a concluding workshop to map strategic direction.
+A full-scale segmentation effort may involve a series of steps including defining issues in a management workshop, conducting focus groups to identify purchase process themes, crafting a survey to gather information on motivations, needs, attitudes, behaviors, and demographics, and ultimately leading a concluding workshop to map strategic direction.
 An effective segmentation has a number of features:

 - The segments link to indicators of value (e.g., usage, intent) so it is possible to prioritize and allocate resources